-Have you setup a call diversion yet?
+Communication Channel: Have you set up a call diversion yet?

-Is that a mobile number or home landline?
+- Is that a mobile number or home landline?

-Do we have any backup plan in case it fails due to some reason?
+- Do we have any backup plan in case it fails due to some reason?

-How many calls are you expecting in a day?
+- How many calls are you expecting in a day?

-Will the person responsible be able to handle it all alone?
+- Will the person responsible be able to handle it all alone?

-How would you know if each phone call was handled carefully and diligently?
+- How would you know if each phone call was handled carefully and diligently?

-How many calls were there?
+- How many calls were there?

-Number of Answered calls?
+- A number of Answered calls?

-Number of Missed calls?
+- The number of Missed calls?

 This information is handy while we work in restricted mode and will also be helpful when we will resume to BAU mode.

-Do you have VOIP setup already?
+Do you have VOIP set up already?
 Here are our top recommendations…

-All incoming calls should still go to your VOIP phone system
+- All incoming calls should still go to your VOIP phone system

-Create a call flow to suit your business operations
+- Create a call flow to suit your business operations

-Set up rules to divert them to a voicemail during the lockdown period
+- Set up rules to divert them to a voicemail during the lockdown period

-Use Softphone for outbound calls where you can or else use company cell phone]
+- Use Softphone for outbound calls where you can or else use company cell phone]

-For Businesses and organisations without VOIP system, you have two choices:
+Businesses and organisations without VOIP system, you have two choices:

-Phone diversion to single phone number OR
+- Phone diversion to single phone number OR

 - Get your IT company to set up a VOIP system while we are in lockdown

 It is not too late, and not too expensive to set up a VOIP system for your business.
 With costs starting from just $50 per month, get yourself equipped with technology to survive through these challenging times.